parshap/search-requires/README.md

 Find where you `require()` a module.

-*search-requires* searches the named input files for `require()` calls to the given module.
-Both global modules and local file modules can be searched for, and relative paths are automatically handled.
-Require calls are followed, meaning if `a.js` is searched and `a.js` requires `b.js`, then `b.js` is also searched.
+*search-requires* searches the named input files for `require()` calls to the target module.
+The target module can be a module name (e.g., `some-module`) or a local file (e.g., `./some-module.js`.
+Relative paths are resolved automatically.
+Require calls to local files are followed, meaning if `a.js` is searched and `a.js` requires `b.js`, then `b.js` is also searched.

 ### Command Line Usage